ULL-ESIT-INF-PAI-2020-2021/PAI-P03-SimplePrograms/README.md

-## PAI Lab assignment (lab, class presentation with slides) structure
+## PAI Lab assignment
-This directory is organised as follows:

-      .
-      ├── web-server
-      ├── www
+Create a different directory for each exercise